-I have read this book and like it’s take on infidelity, I have quoted it in a past post xx insert here
+I have read this book and like it’s take on infidelity, I have quoted it here –Infidelity help post.

-“We enter intimate relationships blindly, often effortlessly, sept up with the passion and an idealised perception of our partner, often cocky about our ability to keep things hot.
-Most of us are totally unprepared for wht lies ahead and ignorant of what’s required to last the course…The affair shocks us into reality.
+“We enter intimate relationships blindly, often effortlessly, step up with the passion and an idealized perception of our partner, often cocky about our ability to keep things hot.
+Most of us are totally unprepared for what lies ahead and ignorant of what’s required to last the course…The affair shocks us into reality.
 Fortunately, it also invites us to try again.”
 Excerpt from After the Affair.

 Emotional Infidelity.
 How to AFFAIR-PROOF your Marriage and 10 other Secrets to a Great Relationship.
 M. Gary Neuman.